vackosar/vackosar.github.io/_posts/2019-03-03-Thinkpad-P52-vs-HP-Zbook-15-G5-vs-Dell-Precision-7530.md

 - While the notebook should have passed MIL tests it doesnt really seem resilient as Thinkpad
 - Without repaste the performance on Cinebench R15 drops to [1030 the same as on Thinkpad P52](https://www.notebookcheck.net/Lenovo-ThinkPad-P52-i7-P1000-FHD-Workstation-Review.322974.0.html)
 - Overall, I think I will be replacing the notebook with P52

+### Update on P52 2019-05-07
+So far minor issues

+- Refuses to charge sometimes even with 170W charger.
+Seems to be getting worse.
+- Display cover seems too easy to bend
+- LTE modem supported but not yet installed in my version